 The odds that many of these ideas are enacted exactly as Biden has proposed them are low.
-Although Biden currently leads in the polls, this could easily change, with about three months to go until Election Day.
+Although Biden currently leads in the polls, this could easily change.
 There are also impediments that could alter or block Biden’s proposal even if he is elected president.
-To control Congress, Democrats need to both retain their majority in the House of Representatives and pick up at least three Senate seats (which was a far-fetched idea just a few short months ago, and based on current polling appears to be a tossup at best).
+To control Congress, Democrats need to both retain their majority in the House of Representatives and pick up at least three Senate seats.
 Even with those three seats, the Democrats will have no margin for error due to a 50-50 divide in the Senate (assuming both independent senators vote in line with Democrats) and will need to rely on a vice president tiebreaker vote.
 Additionally, some Democratic senators may not welcome the idea of instituting tax reform during an economic crisis and with the 2022 midterm elections just a short time away.
 Memories of the Tea Party movement that grew in response to the Obama administration’s tax hikes in 2009 may still be fresh in the minds of some.
 However, if 2020 turns out to be another “blue wave” year (like 2018) in which Democrats outperform in the elections and pick up more than three Senate seats, they will have a greater margin for error, and the question will quickly turn from “if” taxes will go up to “how much” they will rise.

 It is also important to note that it is unclear when new tax policies could be enacted.
 If elected, a new administration will be inaugurated on January 20, 2021.
 Typically, tax legislation goes into effect the following tax year, thereby allowing taxpayers the opportunity to plan around future tax laws with better knowledge of how policy changes will affect their income and wealth.
 Unfortunately, due to the pandemic, the current planning situation is highly unpredictable.
-A new administration may try to apply new taxes retroactively to January 1, 2021, even if they are drafted and approved later in the calendar year.
+A new administration may try to apply new taxes retroactively to January 3, 2021 (the first day of the 117th Congress), even if they are drafted and approved later in the calendar year.
 This is not completely unprecedented.
 On rare occasions, retroactive taxes have been enacted and deemed constitutionally permissible.
 There are several limits on when tax rates may be raised retroactively (yet “new” taxes may never be created retroactively), though the nuance of these limits is beyond the scope of this article.
-It is far safer to plan around the assumption that if taxes go up, they will do so as of January 1, 2021.
+It is far safer to plan around the assumption that if taxes go up, they will do so as of January 3, 2021.

 Although every planning situation is different, if Biden is elected, some of the most important planning ideas to consider before year-end are as follows: